willemdj/erlsom/doc/reference.md

 add_xsd_file(FileName, Options, Model) -> {ok, Model}
 ```

 Compiles an XSD file (FileName), and adds the elements defined by this XSD to Model.
-The purpose is to add elements (namespaces) to a model that uses the XML Schema ‘any’  construct.
-Only elements that are part of the model will be part of the output of ‘parse()’!
+The purpose is to add elements (namespaces) to a model that uses the XML Schema â€˜anyâ€™  construct.
+Only elements that are part of the model will be part of the output of â€˜parse()â€™!
 See the soap example for an example where this is used.

 See [compile_xsd()](#compile_xsd) for a description of the options.